Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

 - **Live System Monitoring** – AJAX-powered CPU, memory, and disk usage at a glance
 - **Quick Config Panel** – Update paths, ports, and settings without breaking a sweat
 - **PHP Error Management** – Toggle error display and logging on the fly
-- **Virtual Hosts Overview** – View and validate active VHosts, with SSL certificate detection
+- **Virtual Hosts Overview** – View and validate active VHosts, with SSL certificate management
 - **Apache Error Log Toggle** – One-click access to the latest server logs
 - **Custom Dock** – macOS-style dock with editable shortcuts to your key tools and sites
 - **Responsive Interface** – Sleek, modern design that adapts to all screen sizes